w3f/polkadot-wiki/docs/learn/how-to/change-controller-account.md

 1\.
 On Polkadot Developer Interface, navigate to Developer > [Extrinsics](https://polkadot.js.org/apps/#/extrinsics) tab.

 2\.
-Ensure that your stash account is selected on the top field, "Using the selected account".
+Ensure that your stash account is selected on the top field, "Using the selected account."

 3\.
 From the drop-down on the right ("Submit the following extrinsics"), select the 'staking' pallet and 'setController' from the one on its left.